Adam Kirsch: Other work

 In a review of Kirsch's nonfiction book Why Trilling Matters, William Giraldi of The Daily Beast praised the Trilling book as well as Kirsch's previous nonfiction works:

 His Benjamin Disraeli is an expert, emotionally astute study of the complicated Jewish-English statesman and novelist, and The Wounded Surgeon and The Modern Element, his two books on English-language poets, rise to Dr. Johnson's criterion for lasting criticism: the conversion of mere opinion into universal knowledge.
 In Why Trilling Matters, Kirsch has turned his considerable gifts to the mind he most resembles in comprehensive literary and cultural understanding.

 Kirsch also generated controversy when writing an article for the Wall Street Journal titled "Is It Time To Retire the Term 'Genocide'?" in 2023 in response to the Israel-Palestine Conflict.

 Kirsch's 2024 book On Settler Colonialism was published in the midst of the Gaza war, during which the use of the term Settler Colonialism surged, mainly in academic circles.
-The book noted that the vast majority of early Zionists came to Israel as refugees; Israelis have nowhere to return to, unlike settler colonialists such as the French in Algeria or Vietnam; and Jews are indigenous to the land of Israel.
-He pointed out that settler colonialist ideology (SCI) lacks appeal to indigenous peoples, since it does not improve their situation.
+The book argued that the vast majority of early Zionists came to Israel as refugees; Israelis have nowhere to return to, unlike settler colonialists such as the French in Algeria or Vietnam; and Jews are indigenous to the land of Israel.
+He suggested that settler colonialist ideology (SCI) lacks appeal to indigenous peoples, since it does not improve their situation.
 The book was both praised and criticized in a review published in Kirkus Reviews, which was titled "A rigorous moral reckoning falters by leaving out half of the equation."